omicreativedev/ThemeSwitcher/README.md

 # hacktoberfest2023 - ⭐ Goal 200 Stars!

+📢 **Announcement: You do NOT need to work on issues in this repo.
+You can also just FORK IT and start working on a page or theme without approval.** Of course you are ALSO welcome to work on issues!
+* Read the Docs.
+* Give a ⭐
+* Don't break anything.

 My first attempt at trying to maintain a repo for #hacktoberfest (YAY!)
 Your stars help this repo qualify for syndication libraries.
 Please star BEFORE you are merged!